Grisons: Transport

 Unlike Valais and Ticino, the Grisons does not benefit from major railway axes across the Alps such as the Lötschberg and Gotthard.
-As a consequence, the only standard gauge railway in the canton is that of the Rhine Valley, ending at Chur station.
+As a consequence, the only standard-gauge railway in the canton is that of the Rhine Valley, ending at Chur station.
 Conversely, the latter has become a major railway station and a transport hub of the canton since the construction of the Rhaetian Railway, which links most regions of the canton from the Rhine Valley.

 Huge efforts ensure public transport to (nearly) every settlement by an integrated timetable of different transport companies.
 Even Juf, inhabited by some 30 people only but holding a European record, is reached five times a day by public transport.
 The two main transport companies are PostBus, the national post bus company, and the Rhaetian Railway, essentially owned by the cantonal government.
 The latter uses the largest narrow-gauge railway network in Switzerland and serves most regions of the canton, with branches towards Central Switzerland and Italy.
-This network is notably travelled by two of the longest distance trains of Switzerland: the Glacier Express and the Bernina Express.
+This network is notably travelled by two of the longest-distance trains of Switzerland: the Glacier Express and the Bernina Express.
 The Swiss Federal Railways extend only a few kilometres into the canton, from Maienfeld, and serve essentially Landquart and Chur, where passengers transfer to the Rhaetian Railway and a large number of PostBus routes.
-The Albula Line became a UNESCO world heritage as did the Bernina Railway, the highest and only railway to cross the Alps without the use of a tunnel at the pass.
-In winter some of the road passes are closed whereas several high mountain passes such as the Julier, Bernina and Lukmanier are kept open all winter (subject to restrictions).
-Being the highest elevated state in Switzerland, the Grisons hosts huge alpine areas that are not accessible by any means of transport but have to be walked to.
+The Albula Line became a UNESCO world heritage site, as did the Bernina Railway, the highest and only railway to cross the Alps without the use of a tunnel at the pass.
+In winter some of the road passes are closed, whereas several high mountain passes such as the Julier, Bernina and Lukmanier are kept open all winter (subject to restrictions).
+Being the highest-elevated state in Switzerland, the Grisons hosts huge alpine areas that are not accessible by any means of transport but have to be walked to.
 A large number of cable transport facilities provide easy access to some of the mountains of the Grisons, the highest being on Piz Corvatsch.

 The Engadin valley has its own airport, Samedan Airport.
 It is the highest airport in Switzerland.
 However, there are no scheduled flights to and from the airport.
-Generally, residents in the Grisons would also use Zurich Airport, and Milan's Malpensa Airport, Linte Airport and Bergamo Airport to fly other domestic and international destinations.
+Generally, residents in the Grisons would also use Zurich Airport, and Milan's Malpensa Airport, Linate Airport and Bergamo Airport to fly other domestic and international destinations.